chandanNapster/Schema_Graphs_Dataset/README.md

 ## Queries
 Through our experimental analysis, we have investigated different queries with unique characteristics.
-Our focus has been on two primary types of queries: acyclic and cyclic-shaped.
-Queries can be further classified as either recursive or non-recursive.
+Queries are classified as either recursive or non-recursive.
 Recursive queries use the Kleene plus operation, allowing graph pattern repetition.
 On the other hand, non-recursive queries do not use the Kleene plus operation and, therefore, cannot repeat graph patterns.

 ### YAGO
-Our research examined 18 queries on the YAGO dataset, all acyclic-shaped recursive graph queries.
+Our research examined 18 queries on the YAGO dataset, all recursive graph queries.
 We have made the YAGO initial and schema-based rewritten queries available in this repository for easy access.
 You can find them at the following links: [YAGO initial queries](/Queries/) and [YAGO schema-based rewritten queries](/Queries/).

 ### LDBC-SNB